seregazhuk/seregazhuk.github.io_old/_posts/2016-05-27-laravel-facades.md

 - create a facade class
 - configure a facade alias configuration

 We start with a service class.
-For example we'll create a `Stripe` service for processing paments in out application:
+For example, we'll create a `Stripe` service for processing payments in out application:

 {% highlight php %}
 <?php